centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-update.md

 Use the following procedure to update your MAP version:

-> If you use MAP Legacy, an additional action is required on the MAP server at the end of the procedure, to apply any customization.

 1. Stop the **centreon-map-engine** service by running this command on the machine hosting the Centreon MAP service:

   ```shell